joeky888/dotfile/Software/Software.md

     * Qt + Native WebView (with html5 + WebAssembly)
     * Qt + QML
 * Desktop app
-    * Nuklear - Single header opengl-based GUI lib
+    * Nuklear - Single header opengl-based GUI lib, for C and Go
     * Proton-native, react native syntax and builds native apps (Using libui)
     * libui, native UI and small bianry size, for C/C++ and Go
     * Executable size as small as possible, for personal use :